SFe-Team-was-taken/SFe/format-specification/section7.md

 This refers to the "Preset Bag" of the SFe file.

-This sub-chunk is a multiple of 4 bytes (SFe32).

-This sub-chunk is a multiple of 8 bytes (SFe64).
+This sub-chunk is a multiple of 4 bytes in SFe32, and a multiple of 8 bytes in SFe64.

-Its structure is this (SFe64):
+Its structure is like this in SFe64:

 ```
 struct sfPresetBag